Fav0urDike/Cookie-sales/README.md

 ## Problem statement
 1. What is the total sales made in the four years?
 2. What is total orders placed in the four years?
-3. Which customer s the most valued.
+3. Which customer is the most valued.
 4. What is the profit margin?
 5. Which year brought in the most profit?
 6. Which year was the most order placed?